myguide/tagbox/README.md

 ```javascript
 tagbox.init('my-div');
 ```
+`my-div` being the id of the div where you'd like the input to be created.

 Tagbox comes with a default theme that doesn't require you to add / include any CSS to your project.
 These can easily be overridden using either Javascript